Skip to content

 On June 28, 2014, locals saw the farm census data for the Bluegrass State.
 We had 77,064 farms totaling 13 million acres; a family or individual owned 90%, and corporations only held 2.4%.
 A majority of farms had 50 to 179 acres.
 However, the average farm size was 179 acres.
 The bad news; Kentucky had the largest loss of land space between 2007 and 2012 than any other state.

 On June 28, 2016, Donald Trump, at a steel mill in Pennsylvania, “Globalization has made the financial elite who donate to politicians very wealthy.
 But it has left millions of our workers with nothing but poverty and heartache.
 America became the world’s dominant economy by becoming the world’s dominant producer, creating the biggest middle class the world has ever known.
 But then America changed its policy, we allowed foreign countries to subsidize their goods, devalue their currencies, violate their agreements, and cheat in every way imaginable.”
-He aimed the insult at Bill, but Hilary had to deal with it.
-It must have resonated, Trump would be president in five months.
+He aimed the insult at Bill, as he ran against Hillary.
+It must have resonated, Trump won the presidency five months later.

 June 28, 2018, the U.S. Senate passed the 2018 farm bill, making hemp legal in the U.S.

-June 28, 2020, Lexington announced another level of militarism and purchased 800 body cameras for $2.6 million.
+June 28, 2020, Lexington announced another level of militarism for their police department and purchased 800 body cameras for $2.6 million.
 The police department tested several body cameras and chose the Taser Axon.

-On June 28, 2022, 21 voting FDA advisers, including infectious disease experts and vaccinologists, met to approve the next experimental booster shot.
-Moderna President Dr. Stephen Hoge made a presentation which had not been subject to peer review, had not been published in a medical journal, and failed to mention infection data.
+On June 28, 2022, 21 voting FDA advisers, including infectious disease experts and volcanologists, met to approve the next experimental booster shot.
+Moderna President Dr. Stephen Hoge’s presentation had not been subject to peer review, had not been published in a medical journal, and it failed to mention infection data.
 The FDA advisers approved an Omicron variant for the Covid-19 booster vaccine 19-2.
 Dr. Offit, a professor of vaccinology and Dr. Henry Bernstein, a professor of pediatrics, voted in opposition.
 Over the next month, the U.S. government announced agreements to purchase the new cocktail from Pfizer ($3.2 billion) and Moderna ($1.74 billion).